linux4sam/egt/docs/src/started.md

 @note To install Zeal, see the [official documentation to download and
     installing](https://zealdocs.org/download.html).
 Specifically, on Ubuntu,
-    you should get the latest version with their PPA.
+    it is recommended to get the latest version with their PPA.
     @code{.unparsed}
     sudo add-apt-repository ppa:zeal-developers/ppa
     sudo apt update